himanshhh/himanshhh/README.md

 ![Cover Image](cover.png)

-🎓 Master's in Data Analytics | BSc in Software Development
+🎓 Master's in Data Analytics | Graduate in Software Development
 💼 Aspiring Data Analyst | Open to roles in Data Science, ML, AI, SQL & Software Dev
 🌍 Currently based in Ireland
 🔍 Passionate about uncovering insights from data to solve real-world problems